TortitasT/dotfiles/README.md

-# rc
+# My dotfiles
-List of rc files I use
+List of rc and dotfiles I use